ImaginateSolutions/custom-payment-gateways-woocommerce/readme.txt

 = 1.6.6 - 23/06/2020 =
 * Fix - Input field was not visible when using WPML.
 * Fix - Title and Description were not translatable.
+* Fix - Stock levels not reducing once an order was placed.
 * WC tested upto 5.4

 = 1.6.5 - 18/10/2020 =